FrancescaSperati/SmartPetDoor-App/README.md

-# WhatToDo
+# SmartPetDoor-App

-To-do list mobile application
+The mobile application that connects with the Smart Pet Door, TBC